angular/flex-layout/README.md

 The Layout API is used *simply* as attributes on your HTML elements.
 That is it!

-> Technically the API are Angular directives... 🤓
+> Technically the API is a set of Angular directives with intuitively-named selectors... 🤓

-All the magic of apply the Flexbox CSS is handled under-the-hood.
+All the magic of applying the Flexbox CSS is handled under-the-hood.
 The Layout applies (injects) **Flexbox CSS** styles to each DOM element... and your layout and elements will fluidly update their positioning and sizes as the  viewport size changes.

 ```html
 <div class="flex-container" fx-layout="row" fx-layout-align="center center">